SECURITIES AND EXCHANGE COMMISSION

 •Reciprocating engine powered generator sets

-•Reciprocating engines supplied to the industrial industry as well as Caterpillar machinery
+•Reciprocating engines, drivetrain and integrated systems and solutions supplied to the industrial industry as well as Caterpillar machinery

-•Integrated systems used in the electric power generation industry
+•Integrated systems and solutions used in the electric power generation industry

 •Turbines, centrifugal gas compressors and related services

-•Reciprocating engines and integrated systems and solutions for the marine and oil and gas industries
+•Reciprocating engines, drivetrain and integrated systems and solutions for the marine and oil and gas industries

 •Remanufactured reciprocating engines and components